 Our curriculum Funshine Express is Parent Aware rated and recommended.
 The benefits of Funshine Express include parent information about content and helpful hints, differentiation methods within in the lesson plans, and an assessment procedure aimed in relaying the information easily to families.
 The children will grow developmentally in these specific areas: reasoning, decision-making, problem solving, creativity, self-esteem, and emotional, cognitive, social, and physical development.

 In addition to Funshine Express we supplement learning with Your Baby Can Learn! programming, especially to our toddlers, who will benefit highly from this method of learning.
-This focuses on multi-sensory application is vital to motor skills and cognitive development.
-According to the research from Your Baby Can Learn! we will continue to place an emphasis on the levels of neuroplasticity in younger children such as infants and toddlers.
-Research shows early exposure to language is suggested to improve the number of words a child can speak at age three which is a strong predictor of how many words a child can understand at age 11.
+This focus on multi-sensory application is vital to motor skills and cognitive development.
+According to the research from Your Baby Can Learn! we will continue to place an emphasis on the levels of neuroplasticity in younger children.
+Research shows early exposure to language is suggested to improve the number of words a child can speak at age 3, which is a strong predictor of how many words a child can understand at age 11.

 Screening is a brief, simple procedure used to identify potential health or developmental problems in infants and young children who may need a health assessment, diagnostic assessment or educational evaluation.
 Screening in early childhood supports children's readiness for kindergarten and promotes health and development.
 Screening includes vision and hearing, height and weight, immunization review, large and small muscles, thinking, language and communication skills, as well as social and emotional development.